Indonesia: Alor + Halmahera + Sumbawa - July 2018

 A little parenthesis football, before you talk about coral and fish ... the World Cup final falls on July 15th, at the end of my stay, the day before my departure from Sali Kecil.

-I'm the only French woman and my lack of passion for football makes everyone laugh.
-The Indonesians, who in the past years all used to talk to me about Zidane as if he were my mate every time I declined my nationality, now love Mbappé!
+I'm the only French person and my lack of passion for football makes everyone laugh.
+The Indonesians who, in the past years, talked to me about Zidane as if he was my friend every time I declined my nationality, now adore Mbappé!

-But with the time difference, around 23:30, the match has not started yet.
-We go to bed and get up early, here.
-Only a few football buffs (Indonesian resort staff and a German diver) are waiting around the only TV near the staff quarters.
+But with the time difference, around 11:30 pm, the game still hasn't started.
+We go to bed and get up early here.
+Only a few soccer fans (Indonesian employees of the resort and a German diver) are waiting around the only TV near the staff's lodgings.

-As I have to get up before dawn to catch my flight Labuha-Ternate, I just take the predictions of each other before going to join one last time my princess bed ...
+As I have to get up before dawn to catch my flight from Labuha to Ternate, I just take the predictions of some and others before going to my princess bed one last time...

-So I won't learn of Les Bleus' victory until the next day! 🇫🇷 😂
+So I will only learn about the victory of the Blues the next day! 🇫🇷 😂

-I will still find some pictures at the Indonesian JT during my stopover at Ternate airport, where I have several hours of waiting before the next flight.
-There is something to comfortably enjoy, in a great little restaurant-jewelry store-souvenir, with TV, wifi, large sofas where to wallow and (very) spicy food served by a lovely staff.
+I will discover some pictures of it on the Indonesian TV, during my stopover at Ternate airport, where I have to wait several hours before the next flight.
+There is plenty of room to wait, in a great little jewelery and souvenir store, with TV, wifi, big sofas to wallow on and (very) spicy food served by an adorable staff.

 Impressive currents

-Let's go back to Sali Kecil ...
-Underwater, it's sumptuous.
-But on some sites, the current is not a joke and diving can become damn drifting ...
+Let's go back to Sali Kecil...
+Underwater, it is sumptuous.
+But on some sites, the current is not a joke and the diving can become quite drifty...

-The islands of Sali Kecil (the small one) and Sali Besar (the big one) are indeed in the middle of the strait between Bacan and Halmahera (see Google Maps above).
-Depending on the tides and the sites, the "juice" propels our hoist from one "corner" of the reef to the other, like pinball balls...
-Sometimes, it becomes impossible to stop for pictures!
+The islands of Sali Kecil (the small one) and Sali Besar (the big one) are indeed in the middle of the strait between Bacan and Halmahera (see the Google Maps above).
+Depending on the tides and the sites, the "juice" propels our group from one "corner" of the reef to the other, like pinballs...
+Sometimes, it becomes mission impossible to stop for pictures!

-Simply put, the ITF is a mega-current generated by the huge bodies of water in the Pacific Ocean that flow into the Indian Ocean, through the straits between the islands of the Indonesian archipelago ...
+To put it simply, the ITF is a mega-current generated by the huge masses of water from the Pacific Ocean that flow into the Indian Ocean, via the straits between the islands of the Indonesian archipelago...

-Here, in this strait on the south-west coast of Halmahera, the currents that can be observed from the surface with the tides are indeed very impressive: it looks like a flooding torrent, but in the middle of the sea... 😱 The boat that transports me with the other divers between Sali Kecil and the surrounding sites (a large fishing boat fitted out for diving and equipped with powerful engines) sometimes struggles to cross these impetuous waves!
+Here, in this strait on the southwest coast of Halmahera, the currents that can be observed from the surface at the mercy of the tides are indeed very impressive: it looks like a torrent in flood, but in the middle of the sea... 😱 The boat that transports me with the other divers between Sali Kecil and the surrounding sites (a large fishing boat fitted out for diving and equipped with powerful engines) sometimes struggles to cross these impetuous waves!

-Thanks to the Indonesian Throughflow brewing, Indonesia (with the Philippines and Papua New Guinea) is the region of the planet richest in marine biodiversity.
-The area holds in particular the record of species of corals, which is worth to him the name of Coral Triangle.
+Thanks to the Indonesian Throughflow, Indonesia (along with the Philippines and Papua New Guinea) is the region of the planet richest in marine biodiversity.
+The area holds the record number of coral species, which is why it is called the Coral Triangle.

-But these powerful feeding currents also have a downside: they carry countless plastic wasteThey come back to run aground at each tide, a spectacle that has unfortunately become "commonplace" all over Indonesia.
+But these powerful feeding currents also have a downside: they carry innumerable plastic wastesThis has become a common sight in Indonesia.

 The solution to this problem?
-In Asia, as elsewhere in the world, it is mainly on land: it is the flow of our waste that must be dried up (avoided, reduced, recycled) to reduce the volume that ends up in the ocean.
-Once at sea, plastics degrade into tiny particles that cannot be "cleaned" and end up in the food chain...
-The Tara Ocean Foundationwho welcomed me in early 2018 aboard his schooner scientist for a report in the Philippines, launched in 2019 a new mission on this theme.
-To find out more, here is → At the origins of plastic pollution.
+In Asia, as everywhere else in the world, it is mainly on land: it is the flow of our waste that we must dry up (avoid, reduce, recycle) to reduce the volume that ends up in the ocean.
+Once at sea, plastics degrade into tiny particles that are impossible to "clean" and end up in the food chain...
+The Tara Ocean Foundationwho welcomed me at the beginning of 2018 aboard his schooner scientist for a report in the Philippines, is launching a new mission on this theme in 2019.
+To learn more, it's here → At the origins of plastic pollution.

 Explosion of life under the surface

 But the underwater sites around Sali Kecil are splendid.
-Everywhere, there are armored reefs of coral and fish.
-The corner seems to have escaped the dynamite fishing that has destroyed so many other coasts in Indonesia.
+Everywhere, there are reefs full of coral and fish.
+The area seems to have escaped the dynamite fishing that has destroyed so many other coasts in Indonesia.

-What a life!
-How beautiful! 😲 As soon as we go below the surface again, I marvel.
+So much life!
+How beautiful it is! 😲 As soon as we go back under the surface, I marvel.

-Overall, in this season, we had pretty good visibility.
-At almost every dive, we encounter harmless coral sharks with white tips (Triaenodon obesus), who sleep on the bottom or walk around in the crowd, indifferent to our regulators who vibrate and our bubbles that fuse.
-Impressive giant gorgonians, bright orange or fuchsia pink, curl up against the current.
-Clouds of anthias and wriggling fish-fish benches are made and unmade, tirelessly ...
+Overall, in this season, we had quite good visibility.
+On almost every dive, we saw harmless white-tip coral sharks (Triaenodon obesus)They are snoozing on the bottom or wandering in the current, indifferent to our vibrating regulators and our bubbles.
+Impressive giant gorgonians, bright orange or fuchsia pink, are arched against the current.
+Swarms of anthias and schools of wriggling glass fish are constantly being made and unmade...

-There are also small sheltered bays, slopes and drop offs protected from the current, for quieter dives, as well as sites to muck-dive (diving at the bottom of the substrate, to observe the small fauna that is hidden there).
+There are also small sheltered bays, slopes and drop offs protected from the current, for quieter dives, as well as sites to muck-dive (diving at the level of the substratum, to observe the very small fauna which hides there).

-The inhabitants of the region do not see masses of tourists passing by.
-So inevitably, when at the foot of the pontoon of a nearby village, I take to the water for a muck-dive with my "eagle eye" guide Jemmy, they observe me with curiosity.
+The locals don't see many tourists passing by.
+So, when at the foot of the pontoon of a nearby village, I put myself in the water for a muck-dive with my guide "eagle eye" Jemmy, they observe me with curiosity.

-Indonesian native of Manado (Sulawesi), Jemmy is a very experienced dive guide, who knows the expectations of underwater photographers like me.
-And I am able to let me fascinate very long by a huge gorgon as a tiny nudibranch ...
-Patient, attentive, he spares no effort under water to help me succeed my images.
-He leads me to strategic places when I'm at a wide angle and finds me small curiosities that are worth seeing when I switched to the macro lens.
+Indonesian from Manado (Sulawesi), Jemmy is a very experienced dive guide, who knows well the expectations of underwater photographers like me.
+And I am able to let myself be fascinated for a long time by a huge gorgonian as well as by a tiny nudibranch...
+Patient, attentive, he spares no effort underwater to help me to succeed in my images.
+He leads me to strategic places when I am using the wide angle lens and finds small curiosities that are worth the detour when I have switched to the macro lens.

-I owe him especially to have managed to photograph my first nudibranch "Shaun the Sheep", Shaun the sheep : this tiny sea slug (Costasiella kuroshimae of its scientific name) is so nicknamed because of its resemblance to the character of the cartoon ...
+I owe it to him to have managed to photograph my first nudibranch "Shaun The Sheep", Shaun the sheep : this tiny sea slug (Costasiella kuroshimae of its scientific name) is so nicknamed because of its resemblance to the character of the cartoon ...

-I leave you with some underwater images brought back from there, it was time for me to get out of my hard drive ... ???? ????
+I leave you with some underwater images brought back from there, that it was about time I got out of my hard drive... 😉 👌